Your cart is currently empty!

 spice-vdagent

-in the guest for better display resolution and clipboard sharing. - Take a VM snapshot in case you need to roll back changes.
+in the guest for better resolution and clipboard sharing. - Take a snapshot so you can roll back if needed.

-- Configure networking (NAT is default, but bridged is possible for more flexibility).
+- Configure networking—NAT is default, but bridged mode gives more flexibility.

 Wrap-Up

-Got questions or want to see how to clone or export a VM next?
+Got questions or want to learn how to clone or export a VM?
 Drop a comment below.